James VI and I was king of Scotland, England and Ireland and lived from 1566 to 1625.

 Five Articles of Perth

-Indeed a good example of this was the non-enforcement of the Five Articles of Perth (1618) a policy which sought to bring the running of the Church of Scotland into line with that of England.
+Indeed a good example of this was the non-enforcement of the Five Articles of Perth (1618) a policy that sought to bring the running of the Church of Scotland into line with that of England.
 Unsurprisingly that did not go down well in Scotland.

 Son and heir Charles I